Crossings at Skycroft Health & Safety Plan

 - Participants should wash and sanitize their hands before entering the dining hall.
 Hand sanitizer will be available in the dining hall lobby, near the public restrooms.

 - Meals will be served cafeteria style.
 Our serving methods and dining hall seating abides by all current local and state health department guidelines.

 - Dining halls will be thoroughly cleaned and disinfected in between meals.
-High touch points, drink lines and tables will be cleaned and disinfected in between meal shifts.

 - We will be utilizing meal shift rotations, reduced capacity and outdoor dining options.
 You can read more details about mealtimes in the section titled “What Will a Camp Day Look Like?”.